Mountain-Hydrology-Research-Group/data-analysis/modules/module4.md

  **B.** How much of the variance is explained by the resulting model?

- **C.** Estimate the 95% confidence intervals for the annual flow estimates from 1858-1877, and plot them with the central tendency (the central tendency is the prediction from the regression model).
+ **C.** Estimate the 95% confidence intervals for the annual flow predictions from 1858-1877, and plot them with the central tendency (the central tendency is the prediction from the regression model).

  **D.** Now create a non-parametric, quantile-based regression model using the same data.